Partial Differential Equations is All You Need for Generating Neural Architectures -- A Theory for Physical Artificial Intelligence Systems: Appendices

-Limited-memory BFGS (L-BFGS or LM-BFGS) is an optimization algorithm in the family of quasi-Newton methods that approximates the Broyden- Fletcher - Goldfarb -Shanno algorithm (BFGS) using a limited amount of computer memory \cite{Liu1989BGFS}.
+In the family of quasi-Newton methods, the limited-memory Broyden- Fletcher - Goldfarb -Shanno algorithm (BFGS) (L-BFGS or LM-BFGS) is also an optimization algorithm~\cite{Liu1989BGFS}\cite{nipsChenWZ2014}.

-Like the original BFGS, L-BFGS uses an estimate of the inverse Hessian matrix to steer its search through variable space, but where BFGS stores a dense $n\times n $ approximation to the inverse Hessian ($n$ being the number of variables in the problem), L-BFGS stores only a few vectors that represent the approximation implicitly \cite{nipsChenWZ2014} (Large-scale L-BFGS using Mapreduce).

-Now we have two equations, one is for forward propagation, the other is for back propagation.
-In addition to L-BFGS algorithm, other algorithms also can be used for learning optimization.
+Now we have two equations: one is for forward propagation, and the other is for back propagation.
+In addition to the L-BFGS algorithm, some other algorithms can also be used for optimization.